 402-344-0441 Ext 1053

-My name is Jillian Welty and I am an Early Childhood Inclusive teacher here at Kellom Elementary.
-I grew up in small town Nebraska, but enjoy living here in Omaha.
-I have family all over the states and love to travel and visit them when I can!
-I enjoy working out, cooking, and taking care of my friends and families little ones in my extra time!
+My name is Katie Arnold and I am an Early Childhood Inclusive teacher here at Kellom Elementary.
+I grew up in Michigan, but enjoy living here in Omaha.
+I love to travel the world and love to learn about new cultures and traditions.
+I enjoy the outdoors, playing soccer, and being near the water.
+You can find me cooking and baking in the kitchen and enjoying art.
 Please feel free to stop by anytime and check out what we are doing in room E2!

 The Early Childhood program in the Omaha Public Schools is based on the belief that every child is diverse and uniquely gifted with the capacity to learn.
 The OPS program capitalizes on the natural curiosity of children by designing meaningful learning experiences to promote language, literacy, cognitive, physical and social/emotional development, in a safe and secure environment.
 Instruction is designed to accommodate a broad range of children’s individual needs, learning styles, experiences and interests.
 Classroom learning will include independent learning, small and large group learning and experiential learning.
 The purpose of the Omaha Public Schools Early Childhood program is to provide educational opportunities, which enable all students to achieve their potential and develop a love of learning.